Katherine Lieberknecht

 Katherine Lieberknecht is an assistant professor in the Community and Regional Planning program at the School of Architecture at The University of Texas at Austin.
 She researches environmental planning centered around equity, with specific focus areas on climate planning, green infrastructure planning, and water resources planning.
 Dr. Lieberknecht teaches courses on sustainable land use planning, water resources planning, and urban ecology.
 Prior to joining the faculty, she worked in regional land conservation.
 She received her Bachelor of Science in Biology from the College of William and Mary, a Master in Environmental Management from Yale University, and a Ph.D. in City and Regional Planning from Cornell University.

-Dr. Lieberknecht was the inaugural chair of Planet Texas 2050, The University of Texas at Austin's first grand challenge research program and continues to serve on its leadership team.
-She is the faculty lead for the Texas Metro Observatory, a Planet Texas 2050 research project and co-lead for the Planet Texas 2050 Flagship Project Equitable and Regenerative Cities in a Post-Carbon Future.
-She serves as principal investigator for a National Science Foundation Smart and Connected Communities project focused on community-led climate adaptation and located in Dove Springs, Austin, Texas.
-Other current projects include contributing to a UT Austin-EcoRise collaboration and a green jobs study for the City of Austin, as well as serving as a co-PI for the 2021 CHCI Global Humanities Institute on Climate Justice and Problems of Scale.
-She is a 2020-2022 UT Austin Humanities Institute Fellow, and she received UT Austin's School of Architecture's Outstanding Service Award in 2018-2019 and UT Austin's School of Architecture's Outstanding Teacher (Lecture) in 2020-2021.
+Dr. Lieberknecht was the inaugural chair of Planet Texas 2050, The University of Texas at Austin's first grand challenge research program, and continues to serve on its leadership team.
+She was the faculty lead for the Texas Metro Observatory, a Planet Texas 2050 research project, and co-lead for the Planet Texas 2050 Flagship Project Equitable and Regenerative Cities in a Post-Carbon Future.
+She serves in leadership roles for several externally funded projects, including a National Science Foundation Smart and Connected Communities project focused on community-led climate adaptation in Dove Springs, Austin, Texas, and the Department of Energy-funded Southeast Texas Urban Integrated Field Laboratory in the Gulf Coast.
+Other recent projects include contributions to a National Oceanographic and Atmospheric Administration-funded collaboration between UT Austin and EcoRise, a green jobs study for the City of Austin, and the 2021 CHCI Global Humanities Institute on Climate Justice and Problems of Scale.
+She was a 2020-2022 UT Austin Humanities Institute Fellow, and she received UT Austin's School of Architecture's Outstanding Service Award in 2018-2019 and UT Austin's School of Architecture's Outstanding Teacher (Lecture) in 2020-2021.

 EDUCATION